-.... to Bamford and Thornhill - adjacent villages in the High Peak district of Derbyshire.
+.... to Bamford and Thornhill - adjacent villages in the High Peak district of Derbyshire, around 12 miles from Sheffield.

 Bamford With Thornhill Parish Council is a group of locally-elected people looking after, to the best of our ability, the interests of those living and working within Bamford and Thornhill parishes.
 The Council also owns and looks after small amounts of property around Bamford and Thornhill.